epsil/spotgen/Tips.md

     #EXTINF:264,Twilight at Carbon Lake - Deerhunter
     Deerhunter/Microcastle/12 Twilight at Carbon Lake.mp3

-to the compatible text file

-    Desire Lines - Deerhunter
-    Saved By Old Times - Deerhunter
-    Agoraphobia - Deerhunter
-    Revival - Deerhunter
-    Twilight at Carbon Lake - Deerhunter
+The script will automatically read the `#EXTINF` lines and discard the file paths.
+Provided the files are properly tagged, this method works very well.

-If the playlist does *not* contain metadata, or if the files are badly tagged, then one can attempt to infer the title and artist from the file names instead.
-Of course, this presupposes that the files are properly named.
+If the playlist does *not* contain `EXTM3U` metadata (or if the files are badly tagged), then one can attempt to infer the title and artist from the file paths instead.
+To do this, open the file in a text editor and use regular expressions to transform it.
 For example, the regular expression

     %s/\(^[^\/]+\).*\/[-0-9]*[-. ]*\(.*\)\..*/\2 - \1/g